joelparkerhenderson/causal-analysis-based-on-system-theory/README.md

 5. Create recommendations for changes to the control structure to prevent a similar loss in the future.
 If appropriate, design a continuous improvement program for this hazard as part of your overall risk management program.

+  * Recommendations

+  * Implementation.
+Assign responsibility for implementation of recommendations, including prioritization, scheduling, budgeting, etc.

+  * Feedback.
+Establish a feedback system to determine whether the recommendations and implemenations were effective in strengthening the controls.

+  * Follow-up

 ## Terminology